onlyfatih/EgoCepte-Mobile-Application-Appium-/README.md

 # EgoCepte-Mobile-Application-Appium-ExtentReport

-This project is developed to perform automation tests for the Beymen Mobile Application using a Java and Selenium-based Appium test framework.
+This project was developed to perform automation tests of the EgoCepte Mobile Application using the Java and Selenium-based Appium testing framework.
+The tests are simple and have been developed to highlight the features of the "Extent Report" reporting tool.

 <p align="center">
   <img src="https://www.ego.gov.tr/resim/normal/26495.jpg" alt="Project Logo" width="300" />